 Highland Fisheries is a major employer in the area with 95 staff processing over 4 million pounds of snow crab annually.

-Holding facilities in Louisville and Bedford service global lobster customers as well as providing distribution for lobster and other products shipped to eCommerce shoppers across much of mainland North America.
+Our facility in Bedford services global lobster customers as well as providing distribution for lobster and other products shipped to eCommerce shoppers across much of mainland North America.

 Pierce Fisheries, Nova Scotia